phylum-dev/phylum-analyze-pr-action/README.md

   * Self-hosted runners must use a Linux operating system and have Docker installed
 * Access to the `phylum-dev/phylum-ci` Docker image from the [GitHub Container Registry][package]
 * A [GitHub token][gh_token] with API access
+  * Not required when comment generation has been skipped
   * Can be the default `GITHUB_TOKEN` provided automatically at the start of each workflow run
     * Needs at least write access for `pull-requests` scope - see [documentation][scopes]
   * Can be a personal access token (PAT) - see [documentation][PAT]